elboaf/SuperTotem/README.md

 When a cooldown totem's primary is on cooldown, its icon shows the cooldown remaining in **grey**.

+Periodic totems show a thin sweep bar at the bottom of their icon that fills left to right once per pulse interval.

 ### Settings Row

 A row of small toggle buttons appears below the main icons when the bar is hovered.